Koszalin: After World War II

 Initially, Koszalin was the first post-war regional capital of Polish Western Pomerania, before the administration finally moved to Szczecin in February 1946, after which the region was named the Szczecin Voivodeship.
 In 1950 this voivodeship was divided into a truncated Szczecin Voivodeship and Koszalin Voivodeship.
 In years 1950-75 Koszalin was the capital of the enlarged Koszalin Voivodeship sometimes called Middle Pomerania due to becoming the fastest growing city in Poland.
 In years 1975-98 it was the capital of the smaller Koszalin Voivodeship.
 As a result of the Local Government Reorganization Act (1998) Koszalin became part of the West Pomeranian Voivodeship (effective 1 January 1999) regardless of an earlier proposal for a new Middle Pomeranian Voivodeship covering approximately the area of former Koszalin Voivodeship (1950–75).

 In 1991, Koszalin was visited by Pope John Paul II.
 On the fifth anniversary of his visit, his monument was unveiled in the city center.

+Transport

+The S6 expressway bypasses Koszalin to the north.
+Two exits of the expressway serve Koszalin (exits 24 and 23).
+Upon completion of the S6 expressway to the north of Koszalin national road 6 (which formerly passed through the town) was re-numbered to voivodeship road 112.

+Koszalin lies on the main Gdańsk-Szczecin railway line.
+Minor railway lines connect it to the coastal towns of Kołobrzeg and Mielno.

+Long distance coaches link Koszalin to Gdańsk / Szczecin often calling at Sławno, Słupsk and Lębork.
+Other buses link it to Kołobrzeg, Mielno and other smaller towns.